By Frank Rotering | February 1, 2018

 A crucial aspect of this scheme is that it can continue to be used as the GHG level rises.
 Because the GHG danger point was never specified and only relative improvements matter, deadly concentration options can be presented as rational choices far into the future.
 This is why graphs such as this appear in all of the IPCC’s Assessment Reports, despite the rapid increase in both concentrations and scientific understanding of the dangers involved.
 Presumably newer, even glossier versions of these curves are now being prepared for publication in 2021.

 The tragic reality is that the IPCC strategy will inevitably result in ecological disaster because it bends the wrong curve: emissions instead of concentrations.
-The only approach that can possibly succeed is to scientifically establish the GHG danger point and then bend the concentration curve to safety through highly aggressive emissions reductions and GHG removals.
+The only approach that can possibly succeed is to scientifically establish the GHG danger point and then bend the concentration curve to safety through highly aggressive emission reductions and GHG removals.
 The prospective results are shown here:

 This graph again differs from the previous one because real concentration levels are now being considered.
 In CO2-equivalent terms, the current GHG level is 490 ppm.
 In 1945, when the danger zone was likely entered, it was about 320 ppm.
 The difference of 170 ppm is shown on the graph.
 This is my crude but plausible approximation for the degree of GHG overshoot that now threatens the biosphere.

 The graph also depicts the appropriate role for policymakers: choosing the optimal rate of concentrations decline.
-This is a difficult task because such declines will necessitate sharp reductions in both population and consumption levels.
+This is a difficult task because such declines will necessitate sharp reductions in both consumption and population levels.
 However, the task is completely impossible without the scientific specification of the GHG danger point.
 This is necessary for policymakers to establish the reality, gravity, and urgency of the crisis, allowing them to make well-informed decisions about the economic measures to be imposed and the social sacrifices that must be made.

 To recap: In 1992 the UNFCCC implicitly stated that the GHG level could continue to rise, and in 1995 the IPCC explicitly stated that only policymakers could determine the GHG danger level.
 These two falsehoods became the foundation for the IPCC’s ecocidal strategy: to reduce emissions to zero rather than concentrations to their safe level.